kevinxu12/KPerkins/README.md

 ## Design
 OO Design:
 - Class for decks.
-Decks can deal, shuffle, and be initialized
+The deck class keeps track of 52 cards.
+Decks can be shuffled.
+Cards can be dealt from decks.
 - Class for cards.
-Cards have a print command.
-Can be shown or not shown
+The card holds a certain value and is of a certain suit.
+The card class has a custom print method.
 - Class for player.
-The player has his sets of cards: can see, get, replace certain ones.
+The player has access to his money and his cards.
+He can make appropriate actions.
 - Class for scorer.
-The scorer compares player cards and finds out who wins.
+The scorer compares the hands of the two players and outputs a winner.
 - Class for game.
-Game keeps track of score, and runs the logic for everything.
+Game is the juice of this project, running most of the flow.
 - Class for testing.
-Test the winning logic
+A JUnit test class to ensure that scorer is determining the correct winners.

 Data Structure/Variable Usage:
-- LinkedList for deck.
-Because will be constantly peeking, popping, and pushing
+- I used a LinkedList for deck because of the constant peeking, popping, and pushing

-- Set to determine if straights: idea is if one unique suit, then we have a straight
+- I used a set to determine if there were straights.

-- Constants class for variables, suits, symbols, etc
+- I created a Constants class for common variables, suits, symbols, etc

-- Variables to keep track of highest value/second highest value to distinguish between different pair/triple/quad cases
+- I defined variables to keep track of highest value/second highest value to distinguish between different pair/triple/quad cases